carpentries-incubator/machine-learning-trees-python/_episodes/08-performance.md

 teaching: 20
 exercises: 10
 questions:
-- "How well do our models perform?"
+- "How well do our predictive models perform?"
 objectives:
-- "Learn how to measure classification performance."
+- "Evaluate the performance of our different models."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "There is a large performance gap between different types of tree."
+- "Boosted models typically perform strongly."
 ---

 ## Comparing model performance